 Tanker trucks are large trucks that plague highways and local roads alike.
 Unlike traditional 18-wheelers, these massive vehicles have heavy tanks in place of what is usually a truck bed.
 Tanker trucks are known to carry everything from milk and juices to molasses and liquid sugar.
 Some of their more combustible loads include diesel, industrial chemicals, and gasoline.
 These trucks can range in size from a small 3,000-gallon tank to a large 11,000-gallon double tanker.

+The sheer size of tanker trucks makes sharing the road with them all the more challenging.
 Like all delivery truck drivers, tanker truck drivers operate on a strict schedule which can result in erratic driving.
 A negligent trucker can easily make an unauthorized lane switch and slam into your vehicle.

 Leading Causes of Tanker Truck Accidents

-Tanker truck accidents have a tendency to occur near construction sites and on interstates alike.
-These big trucks cannot keep up with the speed of highway traffic, which is why it’s safest for them to travel in the far right lane.
-When truck drivers choose to drive in the middle or far left lane, they put all commuters in danger.
-Tanker trucks have large blind spots that become occupied when passenger vehicles try to navigate around the slow-moving vehicle, increasing the risk of an accident.
+Due to their massive size, tanker trucks have a difficult time keeping up with the speed of highway traffic.
+Therefore, it’s safest for them to travel in the far right lane.
+When truck drivers choose to drive in the middle or far left lane, however, they put all commuters in danger.
+Furthermore, tanker trucks have large blind spots that become occupied when passenger vehicles try to navigate around the slow-moving vehicle, increasing the risk of accidents.